Houston Museum of Natural Science at Sugar Land

 Another room is set aside for meetings and parties such as birthday celebrations.
 It was not being utilized on the day of our visit but offers generous space for various type affairs.
 Personnel at the museum can be consulted for available times.

-This by no means describes everything that there is to do and see while visiting the Houston Museum of Natural Science at Sugar Land.
+There is much more to do and see while visiting the Houston Museum of Natural Science at Sugar Land.
 Be sure to click on the highlighted link above to learn more.

 It is a delightful museum in which to learn about our natural world and be entertained at the same time.
-The staff is very friendly and helpful.
+The staff is amiable and helpful.

 I took many photos on the day of our visit and will show just a few more.
-If you wish to see live Red-bellied piranhas or view a reconstructed scary looking jaw of a Megalodon…the largest shark that ever lived…be sure and visit this delightful museum.
+If you wish to see live Red-bellied piranhas or view a reconstructed scary looking jaw of a Megalodon, a giant shark that ever lived, plan to visit this delightful museum.

 From the permanent microscope lab to special programs, field trips and student labs, there is something here for everyone.
 Seasonal holiday program offerings will surely entice further visits to this museum for many people.